9-1-1 In Washington Parish

-Construction of the Emergency Communications Center and its radio tower support system has been completed.
-The "topping out" ceremonial flag is shown below.
+Construction of the Emergency Communications Center and its radio tower support system was completed in early 2013.

 First open to the public in June of 2013, the tower complex contains the capability to communicate via multiple means to anybody, anywhere, anytime, both inside and outside the parish.
 Parish Homeland Security Director Tommy Thiebaud has stated, “This is the most important of several redundant initiatives, that the Parish has enacted, to prevent the loss of communications during emergency events.”.
 Project Manager Jim Coleman said, “I would like to thank Parish President Richard N. Thomas Jr. for his continued support of this project; as well as the engineers at Richard C Lambert Consultants in Mandeville for their excellent work on this job”.